Gravitational resonances on $f(T)$-branes: Acknowledgements

 \section{Acknowledgements}

 We are thankful to T.T.~Sui and Y.M.~Xu for useful discussions.
-This work was supported by the National Natural Science Foundation of China (Grants No.~11875151 and No.~11522541) and the Fundamental Research Funds for the Central Universities (Grants Nos. lzujbky-2019-it21 and No.~lzujbky-2019-ct06).
-Y.P.~Zhang and W.D.~Guo were supported by the scholarship granted by the Chinese Scholarship Council (CSC).
+This work was supported by the National Key Research and Development Program of China (Grant No. 2020YFC2201400), the National Natural Science Foundation of China (Grants No.~11875151 and No.~11522541), the 111 Project (Grant No. B20063), and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2019-it21 and No.~lzujbky-2019-ct06).